Geovation/catalyst-ngd-wrappers-aws/README.md

 ## Available endpoints resulting from extension combinations

 - Make sure to prefix the endpoints below with your AWS Host and Stage URL.
+If deployed through [cataly-deployment](https://github.com/Geovation/catalyst-deployment), the Invoke URL can be found under the CloudFormation 'outputs' tab.
+Otherwise, it can be found under 'stages'>'Stage details' of the API resource in the [API Gateway console](https://eu-west-2.console.aws.amazon.com/apigateway).

 - catalyst/latest-collections
 - catalyst/latest-collections/{collectionId}